After Your Hearing

 Travel outside of Canada

-If you plan to travel outside of Canada after you become a refugee or a protected person, apply for a Refugee Travel Document with Passport Canada.
+If you plan to travel outside of Canada after you become a refugee or a protected person, you must apply for a Refugee Travel Document with Passport Canada.
 If the Minister has appealed, do not leave Canada.

 Apply for Permanent Residence